How Substance Abuse Affects Families

 Families Out Loud offers the opportunity to talk which can be a lifeline for people going through trauma and distress.
 Our support can help you manage your situation and make positive changes in your life.

-Families Out Loud works with families who are affected by another person’s addiction.
+We work with families who are affected by another person’s addiction.
 We understand what you are going through and how you feel because our own lives have been deeply affected in the same way.
-We offer one-to-one services to suit individual needs, counselling/therapeutic support for families, peer support group sessions and specialist teen support.
+We offer online and in-person one-to-one services to suit individual needs, counselling/therapeutic support for families, peer support group sessions and specialist teen support.
 These services are provided by our trained professionals.

-You will have an initial one-to-one meeting with a professional counsellor.
-During this meeting we will discuss your situation and concerns.
-We will explain our services and make suggestions about what might be an appropriate path for you which would be having one-to-one counselling, joining a support group or both.
-To support the charity in its work we ask for a donation from clients wishing to access one-to-one counselling.
+You will have an initial one-to-one meeting with a professional counsellor to discuss your situation and concerns.
+We will explain our services and make suggestions about what might be an appropriate path for you, such as having one-to-one counselling, joining a support group or both.

 Peer Support Groups